The Fate of the Initial State Perturbations in Heavy Ion Collisions: Introduction

-The most important consequence of these development for the present paper is that in the M-phase of the collision there is dense magnetic plasma, in which magnetic field is well screened while $electric$ one remains $unscreened$ for a significant time.
-This leads to the central idea of this paper: that QGP produced in central part of RHIC collisions should have a ``dual corona" in which $electric$ (rather than magnetic) fields coexist with the plasma, affecting both the overall expansion and the propagation of perturbations.
+The most important consequence of that for the present paper is that in the M-phase of the collision the magnetic field is well screened while the $electric$ one remains (nearly) $unscreened$.
+This leads to the central new idea of this paper: that QGP produced in central part of RHIC collisions should have a ``dual corona" in which $electric$ (rather than magnetic) fields coexist with the plasma, affecting both the overall expansion and the propagation of perturbations.
 We will suggest to use ``dual magnetohydrodynamics" (DMHD) for the description of diffuse electric fields in the M-phase, in particular study their effect on the velocity of propagation of small perturbations.
 We will further argue below that like solar corona, that of QGP should have metastable flux tubes, although microscopically thin ones which cannot be directly described by DMHD approximation.

 The word ``corona" used here comes from the physics of the Sun.
 Let me briefly remind the reader that it was started by Galileo Galilei, who in 1612 spent some time observing the motion of the black spots on the Sun and correctly concluded from motion of the spots that they must resign on a surface of a rotating sphere: he thus argued the spots were not shadows of some planets passing in front, as it was thought of before.
 In due time relation between the spots and solar magnetism was understood: modern telescopes allows one to see the fine structure of solar spots, resolving individual magnetic flux tubes.
 Better understanding of solar magnetism came with the advance of plasma physics in 1940's and development of MHD, which explained both the influence of diffuse magnetic field on plasma and formation and mechanical stability of the flux tubes.
 The MHD flux tubes are supported by the electron current, while the positive charges -- the ions -- are heavy and dont move.
 Since it is not a supercurrent, there is inevitable friction and thus metastability of the flux tube solutions.